24 Ways You're Cooking Ham Wrong

 How to fix it: Look for hams that are labeled "ham" and steer clear of those that have labels such as "ham, water added" or "ham and water product."

 Mistake: Not taking a good look at your ham first

 "Most ham sold in supermarkets is sold vacuum packed, and if there is cloudy liquid in the pack, it shows that the ham has been in the pack a long time," cautions Dave Lang, a meat expert and butcher with more than 40 years of experience.

 How to fix it: Avoid purchasing a ham if you spot cloudy liquid, Lang says.
 Also, when you get the ham home and take it out of the pack, rinse it under cold running water to wash off the excess salt, he suggests.

-If you're entertaining, you'll probably want an easy-to-slice ham so that you can get your guests served quickly and while the ham is still hot.
+You want an easy-to-slice ham so that you can serve everyone quickly, while the ham is still hot.

-How to fix it: For easy carving, buy a shank-end, spiral-sliced ham, says Morgan Bolling, senior editor of Cook's Country and meat expert at America's Test Kitchen.
+How to fix it: For easy carving, buy a shank-end, spiral-sliced ham, says Morgan Bolling, deputy food editor at Cook's Country and meat expert at America's Test Kitchen.
 A whole ham is the entire back leg of the pig, she explains, but it's often split and sold as a "butt" (sometimes called "sirloin") portion and the "shank" portion.